neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 Base64 is an example of a binary-to-text encoding.
 In fact, it's pretty much the only one in use, much like UTF-8 is for character encodings.
 It is a subset of ASCII, containing 64 of the 128 ASCII characters: `a-z`, `A-Z`, `0-9`, `+`, and `/`.
 It doesn't contain characters like `NUL` or `EOF`.
 Those characters are non-printable characters.
 Base64 is often used to translate a binary file to text, or even a text file with non-printable characters to one with only printable characters.
 The benefits of this are that you can output the contents of any type of file, no matter what data it contains.
 It doesn't have to be limited to a file either; it can be just a string, such as a password.
 Also, you are guaranteed to always have characters that can be displayed, no matter what the underlying bits are.
 That is something UTF-8 cannot accomplish.
 How does Base64 do it?

 I described in the UTF-8 section how certain bit patterns at the start of a byte indicate how many bytes the character will be. `0` for 1 byte, `110` for 2 bytes, `1110` for 3 bytes, and `11110` for 4 bytes.
 And it uses `10` to indicate a byte is a continuation byte.
 This means that byte sequences that don't follow this pattern are incomprehensible to UTF-8.
+A byte that doesn't start with `0`, `10`, `110`, `1110`, or `11110` wouldn't be rendered properly by UTF-8.
 For example, UTF-8 doesn't understand `11111111`.

 Let's show this on the command line with a new file, `file3.txt`: